 Medical marijuana: Medical patients and their designated primary caregivers may legally possess and cultivate (but not distribute or sell) marijuana under Health and Safety Code 11362.5 (Prop 215) if they have a physician's recommendation or approval.
-State law SB420, now codified as California Health & Safety code sections 11362.7-11362.83, set a state threshold of 6 mature OR 12 immature plants per patient, allowing locals to pass higher allowances (many cities and counties have local ordinances with zoning regulations).
 Read more on medical marijuana laws and on new state MMRSA law.

 Sale, transportation or distribution of marijuana is a felony under Health and Safety Code Sections 11360.
 Transporting or giving away one ounce or less is a misdemeanor punishable by a maximum $100 fine.